- Practice Areas

 If you have been charged with HTO, or are in danger of being designated HTO, please call our office for a free consultation regarding what can be done to protect your driving privileges.
 And again, never plead guilty to any serious traffic offense without obtaining advice from a qualified Colorado attorney that practices in this very specialized field.
 Having an experienced DUI defense attorney will help you to minimize the penalties that you face at sentencing.
 If you cannot avoid a conviction for an HTO offense, we will fight to keep you out of jail, and present your situation in the best possible light to the judge.

 Denver lawyer Kevin Churchill handles all DUI related charges including habitual traffic offender violations.
-A habitual traffic offender designation carries a 5-year driver's license revocation with no possibility of getting a probationary license.
+A habitual traffic offender designation carries a 5-year driver’s license revocation with no possibility of getting a probationary license.
 This can be devastating to individuals and families who are struggling to get back on their feet after a DUI arrest.
 A DUI lawyer can help you to avoid this consequence through effective defense representation.
+Contact us today at 303-832-9000 or use our easy online contact form to schedule a free consultation.